semgrep/bento/SGREP-README.md

-# sgrep Readme
+# sgrep README

-The goal of sgrep is to allow programmers to express complex code *patterns* with a familiar syntax.
+The goal of `sgrep` is to allow programmers to express complex code *patterns* with a familiar syntax.
 The idea is to mix the convenience of grep with the correctness and precision of a compiler frontend.
-We integrated sgrep into Bento to allow developers and security engineers to easily develop and run custom checks on every commit.
+Using sgrep via [Bento](http://bento.dev/) to allow developers and security engineers to easily develop and run custom checks on every commit.

 ## Principles

 sgrep’s design follows 3 principles:

-1. Use **metavariables **to support finding generalized patterns.
-2. Provide an **ellipses operator** **‘...’ **to support pattern matching code sequences.
-3. Leverage **code equivalences **in the language so one pattern can match variations of code.
+1. **Precision:** `sgrep` works at the **abstract syntax tree level**, not character or line-level. sgrep does not care about differences in spacing, indentation, or comments
+2. **Grep-like syntax: **`sgrep` queries look very similar to the original language and use familiar grep-like syntax
+3. **Support pattern matching:** `sgrep` provides operators like metavariables (for generic matching) and ellipses (for sequence expansion).** **

 ## Installation

-Requirements:
+`sgrep` has good support for Python and JavaScript, with some support for Java and C, and more languages on the way!

+System requirements:

 * Python 3.6+
 * Docker